EKiefer/training/docs/general_concepts/operator_chemistry.md

 13 | 0.0000000000001
 14 | 0.00000000000001

-Increasing the pH by 1, decreases the concentration of hydronium ions by 10.
+Increasing the pH by 1, decreases the concentration of hydronium ions by a factor of 10.

 For more information about what "log" means, visit the [Kahn Academy website](https://www.khanacademy.org/math/algebra2/exponential-and-logarithmic-functions/introduction-to-logarithms/v/logarithms).